HomeBlogAir Transportation Has the Highest Per-Company Hearing Loss Rate in America. Here's Why.

 Air Transportation Has the Highest Per-Company Hearing Loss Rate in America.
 Here's Why.

 101.8 hearing loss cases per company.
-That is not a typo.
 Across 39 Air Transportation companies in nine years of OSHA data, the average employer recorded nearly 102 hearing loss cases — nearly seven times the next-highest industry.
 And the trend line is unlike anything else in the dataset: a dramatic 75% decline from 2016 to 2023, followed by a 2024 uptick that raises urgent questions.
-This is one of the most analytically interesting industries in the entire dataset.

 3,969